jimm98y/AnsysDiscoveryD3DEnabler/README.md

 1. Copy `DiscoveryLoader.exe` and `DiscoveryLoader.exe.config` to the same folder as `Discovery.exe` (usually `C:\Program Files\ANSYS Inc\v251\Discovery`)
 1. Run `DiscoveryLoader.exe`

+IMPORTANT: In case the app fails to launch due to an error, delete the included `DiscoveryLoader.exe.config`, make a copy of the original `Discovery.exe.config` and rename it to `DiscoveryLoader.exe.config`, then try launching it again.

 ## Uninstallation
 1. Delete `DiscoveryLoader.exe` and `DiscoveryLoader.exe.config`